Homeward Review: Is It Worth the Cost?

 Show more

-*Flyhomes advertises no fees, but you pay a 1% loan origination fee with Flyhomes Mortgage
+*Flyhomes advertises no program fees, but you pay variable loan origination fees and APR with Flyhomes Mortgage

 Knock: Wider coverage and money for repairs, but no rebates

-Knock offers a similar buy-before-you-sell program to Homeward, offers up to $25,000 to cover repairs before selling your old home, and is available in several more states.
+Knock offers a similar buy-before-you-sell program to Homeward, offers up to $35,000 to cover repairs before selling your old home, and is available in several more states.
+It's also the top-rated buy-before-you-sell product on the market.

 Flyhomes: Spend less, but no freedom with agent selection